RafeHatfield/yarl/docs/development/README.md

 # Development Documentation

 This folder contains session notes, implementation plans, and feature development work.
+These are historical snapshots; current planning lives in `ROADMAP.md` and architecture work is tracked separately.

 ## Current Development